ecuwazie-02/Academic-enrollment-dashboard/README.md

  - High-Demand Divisions: Specific core curricula display significant strain, regularly triggering over-capacity alerts ($\ge 99\%$) that indicate unmet student demand.

  - Low-Demand Specializations: Specialized or legacy divisions (e.g., AVIP at 11.20% average utilization across 333 listings) run excessive open capacity.
-This structural      mismatch explains a major portion of the portfolio's 15,802 seat deficit.
+This structural mismatch explains a major portion of the enrollment portfolio's 15,802 seat deficit.
- -

 3. Non-Linear Modeling via "What-If" Projections

 The built-in algorithmic simulation engine bypasses static projections by dynamically scaling variables.
 If a user models a macro enrollment decline of 10%, the platform updates metrics across all tables and charts.
 This real-time update reveals exactly how many low-margin sections drop below the financial survival line, giving leadership the exact data needed to mitigate revenue and operational risks before a semester begins.

 Recommendations
 ---
+1. Programmatic Section Consolidation

+Use the Underutilized Courses tracking module to target sections running below 15% capacity for structural consolidation.
+In low-performing departments, leadership should combine matching courses into centralized sections to free up faculty resources and lower facility overhead.

+2. Strategic Modality Shifting

+Address underperforming locations with an utilization under 20% by moving their course inventories to higher-performing delivery channels or hybrid models.
+This strategy reallocates localized instructional expenses toward more high-demand hubs such as ONLN and MAIN.

+3. Data-Driven Dynamic Scheduling

+Integrate the interactive simulation framework into the university's annual registration workflows.
+By testing hypothetical registration scenarios during active enrollment cycles, scheduling managers can dynamically add sections to over-capacity courses ($\ge 99\%$) and sunset low-demand offerings before institutional resources are locked in.